brentley/ecsworkshop/content/capacity_providers/tabs/ec2_spot.md

 - We are modifying our task count for the service to go from one, to twenty.
 This will stretch us beyond the capacity that presently exists for the cluster on both capacity providers.
 - The capacity providers used by the service will recognize that the target capacity of each of them is above 80%.
 This will trigger a autoscaling events to scale capacity of the underlying auto scaling groups back to 80% or under.
-- The EC2 Spot Auto Scaling group will scale out selecting the instance types on each AZ optimal based on the spare capacity availability of each pool.
+- The EC2 Spot Auto Scaling group will scale out selecting the instance types on each AZ optimal based on the spare capacity availability of each pool at launch time.

 If you navigate to the ECS console you will notice there're 20 tasks attempting to run: